CarolineBastiaens/pharma-declining-student-numbers/README.md

 - The University of Leuven is experiencing a disproportionally high student attrition rate

 ### Limitations and challenges
+- The source data covers all enrolled students and distinguishes generation students (students entering higher education for the first time).
+However, this is not equivalent to all students entering the specific program for the first time.
+- The datasets do not indicate when individual students graduate or leave the program.
+While the typical duration is three years, many students take longer to complete their studies.
+- There is no information on the timing of any major curriculum overhauls that the institutions may have implemented.

 ### Files in this repository